 - It has to be approved by Prof. Katherine Delaney, Psychology Department Internship Coordinator.
 Please email Prof. Delaney to set up a meeting.

 - Once you have been offered and have accepted an internship, you need to login to the Student Center and complete a For-Credit Learning Contract.
-If you have problems/questions about the registration process, please contact the Center for Career Development Office.
+If you have problems/questions about the registration process, please contact the Center for Career Engagement.
 The Learning Contract needs to be completed at least two weeks before the end of the semester preceding the internship.

 - You are required to complete the internship requirements as established by the Center for Career Engagement.